 Pursue What Drives You

-At Truman, you can pursue the questions that intrigue you and dig deeply for more complete answers so you’re well-equipped when you enter veterinary school.
+At Truman, you can pursue the questions that intrigue you and dig deeply for more complete answers so you’re well-prepared when you enter veterinary school.
 Our two most popular pre-veterinary majors are biology and agricultural science, but you have the freedom to choose the major that fits your interests and professional goals.

 Discover Meaningful Experience